tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 with the accurate picture as it's the project manager's task to schedule tasks and guarantee delivery.

-When it comes to manageing expectation, there is no rule of thumb as to accurately- or under-promise.
+When it comes to manageing expectation, there is no rule of thumb to accurately- or under-promise.
 The most important point is not to over-promise and under-deliver.